IB Biology - Curriculum Notes

 Since glucose has many hydroxyl groups it is a polar molecule and cannot pass through the cell membrane by simple diffusion and therefore relies on different types of facilitated diffusion in order to move into and out of the epithelial cells of the villi.
 (The numbers 1-4 here, match with numbers on the two diagrams above and below).

-1) As seen above Na+ is pumped out of the cytoplasm of the epithelial cells into the interstitial space inside the interstitial by sodium/potassium pumps.
+1) As seen above Na+ is pumped out of the cytoplasm of the epithelial cells into the interstitial space by sodium/potassium pumps.

 - This creates a concentration gradient between the lumen and the cytoplasm of the epithetical cells.